func _ready(): $Label.text = "Hello world!"

 - The Development section is intended for advanced users and contributors to the engine development, with information on compiling the engine, developing C++ modules or editor plugins.

-- The Community gives information related to contributing to the engine development and the life of its community, e.g. how to report bugs, help with the documentation, etc. It also points to various community channels like IRC and Discord and contains a list of recommended third-party tutorials outside of this documentation.
+- The Community section gives information related to contributing to engine development and the life of its community, e.g. how to report bugs, help with the documentation, etc. It also points to various community channels like IRC and Discord and contains a list of recommended third-party tutorials outside of this documentation.

 - Finally, the Class reference is the documentation of the Godot API, which is also available directly within the engine’s script editor.
 It is generated automatically from a file in the main source repository, therefore the generated files of the documentation are not meant to be modified.
 See Contribute to the Class Reference for details.